schriftgestalt/GlyphsSDK/Python Templates/README.md

 If you operate your own software distribution system, like an online shop, you can have your server output this Info.plist with dynamic information about the latest version of the plugin, instead of keeping the online Info.plist manually up to date.
 Please make sure that the file is delivered in the `application/xml` MIME-type.

 Glyphs will add the attributes `glyphsUniqueID` (an anonymous ID identifiying unique Glyphs installations on people's computer's) and `glyphsVersion` (the Build number of that Glyphs installation) to the update check call (planned but not yet implemented: `pluginVersion` describing the version of your plugin installed within the user's Glyphs installation).
-You can use this information to keep anonymous track of the number of Glyphs installations out there and their version information and level of adoption.
+You can use this information to keep anonymous track of the number of plugin installations out there and their version information and level of adoption.

 Automagically (or, as it should), the interface language of Glyphs makes its way into the update check call via the HTTP headers.
 Therefore, you may choose to provide the `productReleaseNotes` in various languages.

-A live example of all of this can be found for Yanone’s Speed Punk, with `productReleaseNotes` provided in English and German: https://yanone.de/buy/?page=versionInformation&product=speedpunkglyphs&format=GlyphsInfoPlist
+A live example of all of this can be found for Yanone’s Speed Punk, with `productReleaseNotes` provided in English and German (if you click here, your browser will send the preferred languages vai the HTTP headers): https://yanone.de/buy/?page=versionInformation&product=speedpunkglyphs&format=GlyphsInfoPlist

 #### Edit the boot file